North Sulawesi: Independence

 Since the 1998 reforms, the Indonesian government has begun to adopt laws that enhanced regional autonomy.
+Two years later, the city of Gorontalo and two Muslim-majority regencies of the province were separated to form Gorontalo Province.

 Environment

 Climate

 Climate areas of North Sulawesi include tropical ones affected by muzon winds.
 In the months of November to April the West winds bring rain on the north coast, whereas in May to October a dry south wind changes.
 Uneven rainfall with annual rates ranging from 2000 to 3000 mm, and the number of rainy days between 90 and 139 days.
 Temperatures are at every level up to the height of the cool as the city area Tomohon, Langowan in Minahasa Regency, Modoinding in Minahasa Selatan Regency, Kotamobagu city, and Modayag and Pasi in Bolaang Mongondow Regency.
 The area that receives the most rainfall is the Minahasa area.
 Temperatures average 25 C. The average maximum air temperature was recorded at 30 C and the minimum average air temperature was 22.1 C.

 The air humidity was 73.4%.
 However, the temperature is also affected by the altitude of the place above sea level.
 The higher the location, the lower the temperature also, with the calculation of every 100 m increase can lower the temperature by around 0.6 C-change.